Tadateru Konoe

 Tadateru Konoe (近衛 忠煇, Konoe Tadateru) is the former president of the International Federation of Red Cross and Red Crescent Societies (IFRC).

-Tadateru Konoe is the 50th Head of the Konoe family.
+Tadateru Konoe is the 32nd Head of the Konoe family.
 President of Japanese Red Cross Society since 2005, Tadateru Konoe has dedicated his entire professional career to domestic and international Red Cross Red Crescent activities.
 In 2009 and again in 2013, Konoe was elected President of the International Federation of Red Cross and Red Crescent Societies.
 He was replaced as President of the International Federation of Red Cross and Red Crescent Societies (IFRC) by Francesco Rocca on 6 November 2017.

 Family

 He was born with the name Moriteru Hosokawa (細川 護煇, Hosokawa Moriteru) and his paternal ancestry can be traced back to the Japanese Imperial Family since the Hosokawa clan is a branch of Seiwa Genji, a branch of the Minamoto clan.
 His mother, Yoshiko (温子), was the second daughter of Fumimaro Konoe.
 As his maternal uncle Fumitaka Konoe (近衛文隆, Konoe Fumitaka) died childless in the Soviet Union in 1956 as a prisoner of war, Tadateru became the heir of his maternal grandfather and used his family name Konoe (近衛) instead.

 The Konoe family is the most senior branch of the Fujiwara clan, a powerful noble family throughout Japanese history.
 The clan traces its ancestry to Fujiwara no Kamatari.

-On 16 December 1966, he married Princess Yasuko of Mikasa, a first cousin of Japanese Emperor Akihito.
+On 16 December 1966, he married Princess Yasuko of Mikasa, a first cousin of Emperor Akihito.
 They have a son named Tadahiro and three grandchildren.
-Konoe and his wife are fourth cousins once removed as both are descendants of Nabeshima Narinao (1780-1839), the 9th lord of Saga Domain; as both are descendants of the Imperial House of Japan both paternal and maternal lines, they are also more distantly related multiple times over.
+Konoe and his wife are fourth cousins once removed as both are descendants of Nabeshima Narinao (1780–1839), the 9th lord of Saga Domain; as both are descendants of the Imperial House of Japan both paternal and maternal lines, they are also more distantly related multiple times over.

 Konoe is also a second cousin once removed of the Emperor Akihito, as both of them are descended from Prince Kuni Asahiko of the Kuni-no-miya imperial branch house.